Things to Consider

 Digitally Based

 You are expected to make and manage your claim for Universal Credit online.
-If you are going to struggle to do this speak to a Benefits Adviser who can help you request an offline claim
+If you are going to struggle to do this speak to a Benefits Adviser who can help you request an offline claim.

 (See I need help for more information)